Introduction: The long arm of product feedback

 - Webinar Series: Roadmap Fuel (product feedback from your customers, teams and the market)

-Myth #7: We get too many feature requests and pieces of product feedback - why would we want more!?
+Myth #7: We get too many requests and pieces of product feedback - why would we want more!?

-Creating a process and channel for your product feedback and feature requests allows you to use and understand the feedback data you already have.
+Creating a process and channel for your product feedback and requests allows you to use and understand the feedback data you already have.
 Not only that, but using Receptive sets you up for life - you no longer have to worry about being overwhelmed with the information you receive.

-A simple process means you can use feedback data and feature requests to your advantage, keep everyone aligned, and be building improvements and features into your products that have a massive impact on retention, upsell and growth.
+A simple process means you can use feedback data and requests to your advantage, keep everyone aligned, and be building improvements and features into your products that have a massive impact on retention, upsell and growth.

 Receptive is the only product built especially for scaling and Enterprise B2B SaaS companies and our industry leading Customer Success team will be with you every step of the way.
 We produce a Flight Plan Series of content to share best practices and facilitate sessions with new and older Receptive users: